-- Device_settings: The setting for the mobile phone that is used.
-In case the Motorola C123 is used, this section does not need to be edited. - Osmocom_lib: The path to the folder that contains the OsmocomBB framework. - Commands: This is only to be edited when a newer version of the framework is used and the folder structure has changed since the release used in this project.s
+- Device\settings: The setting for the mobile phone that is used.
+In case the Motorola C123 is used, this section does not need to be edited. - Osmocom\lib: The path to the folder that contains the OsmocomBB framework. - Commands: This is only to be edited when a newer version of the framework is used and the folder structure has changed since the release used in this project.

-The second and last sections are parameters for the different rules and evaluators.
-A completely documented configuration file with all the rules and evaluator parameters can be found in Appendix B.2.
+The second and third sections contain parameters for the different rules and evaluators.
+This is followed by a section to set some general parameters for the pch\scan tool and a section where the locations of the different databases can be changed.
+A completely documented configuration file with all the rules and evaluator parameters can be found in Appendix C.2.
 The file is read in as a python file.
 This way python code can also be used to change settings dynamically depending on the environment or how the ICDS is started.